Learning depth-3 circuits via quantum agnostic boosting: Introduction

 \subsection{Main results}

-Our main result is to make progress on both of the questions highlighted above.
-For both the tasks of agnostically learning $\poly(n)$-sized $\DNF$s and $\PAC$ learning $\poly(n)$-sized depth-$3$ circuits, we give $n^{O(\log \log n \cdot \log (1/\varepsilon))}$ time quantum algorithms (which for constant $\varepsilon$ can be viewed as ``near-polynomial" time in the $\PAC$ model).
+In this work, we make progress on both of the questions highlighted above.
+For the tasks of agnostically learning $\poly(n)$-sized $\DNF$s, we give a $n^{O(\log \log n \cdot \log (1/\varepsilon))}$-time quantum algorithm and for $\PAC$ learning $\poly(n)$-sized depth-$3$ circuits, we give $n^{O(\log (n/\varepsilon)\cdot \log \log n )}$ time quantum algorithm.
 Below, we will discuss these results, starting with our main technical contribution, \emph{quantum agnostic boosting}.
+Classically obtaining similar complexities given only classical examples is an open question and we compare both classical and quantum complexities below.

 \paragraph{{Quantum agnostic boosting.}} We denote the fidelity with respect to the concept class as

 Similar to the definition of a strong agnostic learner above, we define a \emph{weak agnostic learner} as one that outputs a state $\ket{\phi''}$ such that